THE WEEK

 As and when he felt for own money

-Hormones, home and taste
+Hormones, home and taste,

-They assured him, he didn't need any
+They assured him he didn't need any.

-How could he, a God, go waste?
+How could he, a God, go unchaste?

-Somehow to him it sounded scriptural
+Somehow to him it sounded scriptural.

-With epic heroes, bonding ancestral
+With mythical heroes, his bonding ancestral

 His life: a great sacrifice